Skip to main content

 (b) The CPC shared savings payment consists of the following:

 (i) An annual retrospective payment equivalent to a percentage of the savings on total cost of care over the course of the performance period.
-The percentage will be determined by several factors including the PCMH's total cost of care for its attributed medicaid individuals as defined in rule 5160-19-01 of the Administrative Code; and
+The percentage is determined by the CPC entity's total cost of care for its attributed medicaid individuals as defined in rule 5160-19-01 of the Administrative Code.

 (ii) An annual retrospective bonus payment based on total cost of care for CPC entities in the top-performing decile, to be determined annually by ODM and not to exceed one million dollars.